Lesson 7 of 8

 Use React.
 When it's done, start a local development server and tell me how to open it in my browser.

-Starter prompt 3: Meeting notes formatter
+Starter project 3: Meeting notes formatter

 Paste raw meeting notes, get a clean formatted summary with action items extracted.